'No justice, no peace': Tens of thousands in London protest death of Floyd

-Two police officers also took a knee outside Downing Street.
 Some protesters waved banners with slogans such as: "The UK is not innocent: less racist is still racist", "Racism is a global issue" and "If you aren't angry you aren't paying attention".
+The event was almost entirely peaceful.
+There were brief scuffles between police officers and some protesters outside 10 Downing Street but they were over within minutes.

-'BLACK LIVES MATTER' Johnson said black lives mattered and he supported the right to protest in a lawful and socially-distanced way, given the coronavirus epidemic.
+Johnson, who was inside at the time giving the government's daily briefing on the coronavirus outbreak, was asked what he would say to U.S. President Donald Trump about Floyd's death and the protests it has sparked.
+"We mourn George Floyd, and I was appalled and sickened to see what happened to him," he said.

-"Of course, black lives matter and I totally understand the anger, the grief that is felt not just in America but around the world and in our country as well," he told parliament.
-Johnson has been criticised in the past for comments that many considered racist.
-In 2018, when he was foreign minister, he wrote in a newspaper column that Muslim women wearing burkas looked like bank robbers or letter boxes.
+"My message to President Trump, to everybody in the United States, from the UK is that - and it's an opinion I'm sure is shared by the overwhelming majority of people around the world - racism and racist violence has no place in our society."
+Johnson has been criticized in the past for comments that many considered racist.
+In 2018, when he was foreign minister, he wrote in a newspaper column that Muslim women wearing burkas looked like bank robbers or letterboxes.

 Many marchers said racism was a British problem too.
 "It's not like this is just about someone dying, we live our lives made awfully aware of our race.
 That's not right, that's not the natural order," said Roz Jones, who came to Britain as a child from South Africa.